 Once consumers make a decision to eat at a restaurant, what’s the next step?
 Should they make a reservation?
 Is it a good time to join the waitlist?
 What’s the best way to order take out?
 Adding a call-to-action button or link to the listing makes it easy for consumers to make that next step.

-Many restaurants integrate their booking system with GMB to make it easy for customers to reserve a table in just a few clicks.
+Many brands integrate their restaurant reservation system with GMB to make it easy for customers to reserve a table in just a few clicks.
 We know that the demand for delivery and take out has increased during the pandemic, adding links to listings makes it much easier for customers to identify the best way to place orders online.
 Whether that be a 3rd-party solution or the restaurants own ordering tool.

 Lastly, ignoring reviews or questions asked on the local business listings is a huge mistake.
 Whether the feedback is positive or not, responding to each and every review is vital.
 Not only does responding to reviews help build trust with potential and returning customers, but it can also help increase local rankings.
 Make responding easier by creating review response templates for each type of review.
 Regularly monitoring customer reviews is a great way to get real feedback about the restaurant and keep the customer experience top of mind.